xuankimtran/docs-1/pages/katalon-studio/docs/condition-to-stop.md

 permalink: katalon-studio/docs/terminate-execution-conditionally.html
 description: "This article provides the concept of terminating execution conditionally and the tutorial on common use cases."
 ---
-From **version 8.1.0 onwards**, you can terminate the execution conditionally via command-line based on the number of **test failures** allowed during runtime.
+From version 8.1.0 onwards, you can terminate the execution conditionally via command-line based on the number of **test failures** allowed during runtime.
 When the execution reaches the configured test failures (`maxFailedTests=` T), the execution stops immediately, and the rest test cases are not triggered to run.
 By defining a threshold of the failures test case in execution, you can get early feedback instead of waiting for the execution to finish to enhance testing efficiency.
-A reasonable threshold is subject to the acceptance level of each software team.

 >**What is a test failure?**
 >